-Free and confidential assessment and treatment services are available to all graduate students who are experiencing problems related to alcohol and/or drug use.
-For some students, these problems stem from their own misuse of alcohol and other drugs, while others might be experiencing the challenges of dealing with a friend or family member who has an alcohol or drug problem.
-A counselor can help students understand the causes of the problem; the relationship of alcohol and drug use to other underlying issues (for example, anxiety, depression, or relationship problems); and what options are available at Pepperdine and within the community to support their goals.
-The Counseling Center offers a recovery support group for students interested in learning how to manage their substance use and can provide off-campus referrals to other local self-help meetings such as Alcoholics Anonymous and Narcotics Anonymous.
-To learn more about counseling related to drug and alcohol issues, students should call the Counseling Center at (310) 506-4210 or visit the website at community. pepperdine.edu/counselingcenter and click on the link "Alcohol & Drugs."
+Free and confidential assessment and counseling services are available for graduate students who are experiencing problems related to alcohol and/or drug use.
+Students may seek assistance for their own misuse of alcohol and other drugs or because they are concerned about a friend or family member who has an alcohol or drug problem.
+A counselor can help students understand the relationship of substance use to other issues (e.g., anxiety, depression, or relationship problems); develop helpful strategies; and identify appropriate resources available at Pepperdine and within the community to support their goals.
+The Counseling Center offers recovery support for students interested in maintaining abstinence from alcohol and other drugs and provides off-campus referrals to other local self-help meetings such as Alcoholics Anonymous, Narcotics Anonymous, and Al-Anon.
+To learn more about counseling related to drug and alcohol issues, students should call the Counseling Center at (310) 506-4210 or visit the website at community.pepperdine.edu/counselingcenter and click on the link "Alcohol & Drugs."